STRENGTH AND HONOR

 The biplane vaulted and banked, and Dusty nearly lost his gravy.
 But then they leveled out low over the corn rows, expelling the hiss and cloud of chemical spray.
 This process was repeated at intervals until the task was done.

-“See there?” shouted the pilot, barely audible over the engine and wind and pointing to a patchwork quilt of rooftops surrounded by farmland.
+“See there?” shouted the pilot, barely audible over the engine and wind while pointing to a patchwork quilt of rooftops surrounded by farmland.
 “Up ahead—that’s Eldorado!”

 He circled the little town several times, studying the web of roads, paths, gullies and fields ripe with golden wheat.
 “Were barking at a knot!” he shouted above the noise.
 “No place to put her down!”